Extension of the Langevin power curve analysis by separation per operational state: Estimation of the Kramers-Moyal coefficients

 is often favored when robustness and efficiency are important, and when a localized smoothing effect is desired.
 The Gaussian kernel is popular for its smoothness and computational efficiency.
 The rectangular kernel is suitable when simplicity and computational efficiency are prioritized, but it may not handle outliers or extreme values as the other kernels.
 In this study, we use a Epanechnikov kernel function \eqref{eq:Epanechnikov}.

-At least as important as the kernel function is the related bandwidth \cite{nadaraya1965non}.
+At least as important as the kernel function is the related bandwidth \cite{nadaraya1965non,jones_brief_1996,scott_scotts_2010,silverman_density_2018}.
 For the analysis of large structures (macro-scale structures), large bandwidths should be used.
 However, with larger bandwidths, the small structures (micro-scale structures) are no longer visible.
+For a more comprehensive understanding of bandwidth selection for estimating Kramers-Moyal coefficients, we recommend consulting the study \cite{wiedemann2024improved}.
 To estimate the Kramers-Moyal coefficient of our specific dataset, we used the bandwidths according to the IEC 61400-12-1 \cite{iec200561400}.
 The bandwidth $h_u$ for the wind speed is 1 m/s, and the bandwidth for the power $h_P$ is 100 kW.
-These bandwidths should be adjusted based on the given dataset (larger bandwidths for a smaller dataset, smaller bandwidths for a larger dataset \cite{nadaraya1965non}).
+These bandwidths should be adjusted based on the given dataset (larger bandwidths for a smaller dataset, smaller bandwidths for a larger dataset).
 For the dataset we used, we found that these bandwidths, in conjunction with the Epanechnikov kernel, yield sensible results.

 We assume that the $n$'th conditional moments $M^{(n)}(P, u, \tau)$ are linear for small time steps $\tau$.
 We can estimate the Kramers-Moyal coefficients

 by averaging the $n$'th conditional moments divided by the used (small) time step $\tau_m$ times $n$ factorial \cite{tabar2019}.
 It can also make sense to give smaller $m$ values higher weight.
 We employed $M=3$ for this particular dataset, yielding meaningful outcomes.